heyman/leaflet-usermarker/README.rst

 Leaflet UserMarker
 ==================

-UserMarker is a leaflet plugin for plotting the user, or multiple users, on a map.
+UserMarker is a leaflet plugin for plotting a marker representing a user, or multiple users, on a map.

 .. image:: https://images.weserv.nl/?url=static.longitude.me/img/opengraph-image.jpg
-    :height: 500
-    :width: 500
     :alt: longitude.me